May0110/healthcare-orgs-dev/README.md

 ### Option '90' : create database tables

-Creates all the needed HCO tables.
+Creates all the needed HCO tables in the database.

 ### Option '91' : drop database tables

-Drops all HCO tables.
+Drops all HCO tables from the database.

-### Option '92' : import healthcare data into the database
+### Option '92' : import healthcare data

 Fills the tables with HCO data taken from the JSON files.